 1. Plan The Sculpture:

-Before you can start sculpting your artwork with the pinch pot technique, you need to plan or visualize it.
+Before sculpting your artwork with the pinch pot technique, you need to plan or visualize it.
 For example, if you are working on creating a mermaid with pinch pottery, you need to divide the entire body into parts like head, torso, and tail.
 Now, imagine these parts in a rather simpler form.
 Like, the head can be an oval or round shape, the torso can be a solid or hollow cylinder, and finally, the tail can be a tapered cylinder shape.

 Now, note this down on a piece of paper to ensure to can remember what goes where, especially if your artwork has multiple parts.